mathjax/MathJax-docs/advanced/synchronize/filters.rst

 The AsciiMath input jax does not currently execute any pre- or post-filters.

-For an output jax, the post-filters can be added via
+For an output jax, the pre- and post-filters can be added via

-.. js:function:: OutputJax.postFilters.add(fn, priority)
+.. js:function:: OutputJax.preFilters.add(fn, priority)
+                 OutputJax.postFilters.add(fn, priority)

 with arguments as above.
 In this case, the :data:`data` is the ``mjx-container`` node in which the output DOM elements have been placed.
-This will become the :data:`MathItem.typesetRoot` value, but it has not yet been set when the post-filters run.
+This will become the :data:`MathItem.typesetRoot` value, but it has not yet been set when the filters run.

 In an application that is using MathJax Components, the input jax can be obtained from :data:`MathJax.startup.document.inputJax.tex` or